 Now, you must be curious about the early life of Sunitha Krishnan that helped her to become the person she is.
 Alright, so let us have a look at the incredible life of Sunitha Krishnan which is full of pain and strength at the same time.
 Sunitha was was born in Banglore in 1972.
 From a very young age, she had the wish to help the poor children of a village near home city.
 At the age of 8 years, she started teaching dance to mentally challenged children.
 By the age of 12, she started running schools in slums for poor children.
 But there were men who disliked her work.
 They thought what she was doing was aganist the patriarchal society.
 So they decided to teach her a lesson for doing something against their wishes.
 At the tender age of 15, while Krishnan was working on a neo-literacy campaign for the Dalit community, she was brutally gang raped by eight pervert men.

 No girl could have shown the strength that Sunitha Krishnan showed at the young age of 15.
 Her suffering served as the impetus for what she does today.
 She continued her studies and went on to become an active social worker fighting for the rights of sexually assaulted women and children.
 In 1996, she started her NGO Prajwala in a vacated brothel building in Hyderabad with the help of another like-minded man Brother Jose Vetticatil.
-Prajwala offered shelter to all the children and women who had been victims of sexual assaults or human-trafficking.
-In its early years, Sunitha Krishnan had to sell her jewellery and even her household utensils to fund Prajwala.
+Prajwala offers shelter to all the children and women who have been sexually and emotionally abused.
+In its early years, Sunitha Krishnan had to sell her jewelry and even her household utensils to fund Prajwala.

 Today, Prajwala serves five purposes for sex-victims – prevention, rescue, rehabilitation, reintegration in society and advocacy.
 The NGO offers moral, financial, legal and social support to the victims and helps them in their fight for justice.
 Till date, Prajwala has rescued, rehabilitated, and served over 12,000 victims of human trafficking, and has grown to be the largest anti-trafficking shelter in the world.